Snajj/cnn-parallel-c/README.md

 ## System

-Tested on a 6-core / 12-thread CPU.
+Tested on a 6-core / 12-thread CPU Ryzen 5 5600H CPU.

 ---